 Some people are especially sensitive to bumps in the night.
 If the family cat decides to run from one end of the room to the other, they’ll hear it, wake up and they won’t get back to sleep easily.
 Some may not wake fully but the background noise, which is described as white noise in this case by researchers, will make them restless.

 A study published in the Noise and Health Journal has shown that nighttime environmental noise affects cardiovascular health.
 Even low-level noises can impact the quality of sleep that others in your home experience.

 If you decide to shower late, keep it brief.

 Limiting the duration of your late shower limits the exposure to background noise.
 Others in your environment will be affected even if they are not fully aware of the noise and only detect it subconsciously.

-If an individual showers late at night in order to experience better sleep, it is important to do so in a way which does not disturb others.
+If an individual shower late at night to experience better sleep, it is important to do so in a way that does not disturb others.